 Contrary to ARNOLD's story, photographs and films taken at the time of the assassination fail to show anyone in the area where ARNOLD claimed to have been.
 Indeed, there are huge holes in ARNOLD's account of what happened that day.
 Nevertheless, in The Men Who Killed Kennedy, MACK and WHITE identify a "white blob" in the MOORMAN photo as ARNOLD:

-GARY MACK: "...And there was a light blob of something - very close to where Badge Man was and we weren't sure what it was but gradually as details started coming out with Jack's photo work we realized this image was probably Gordon Arnold and here's a guy whose - who had told his story just to an acquaintance and was overheard and that story went off to the news media and Gordon Arnold was interviewed and it appeared in the newspaper - ah - that he had been at the scene and was in that location but no one believed him because there were no photographs or films that showed a man in that position.
+GARY MACK: "...And there was a light blob of something - very close to where Badge Man was and we weren't sure what it was but gradually as details started coming out with Jack's photo work we realized this image was probably Gordon Arnold and here's a guy who's - who had told his story just to an acquaintance and was overheard and that story went off to the news media and Gordon Arnold was interviewed and it appeared in the newspaper - ah - that he had been at the scene and was in that location but no one believed him because there were no photographs or films that showed a man in that position.
 But all of a sudden, the Moorman picture confirmed his story and again the interesting part is that Gordon Arnold's story came out four years before we noticed the appearance of this figure in the Moorman photograph..."